Programming Wireless Security through Learning-Aided Spatiotemporal Digital Coding Metamaterial Antenna: Methods

 \subsection{BER measurements with SDRs}

 The BER measurement procedure is detailed as follows.
 Within a laptop with Ubuntu operating system, the GNU radio interface is used to implement the IEEE $802.11$ standard based on OFDM packets.
 In total $500000$ bits are transmitted in packets of length $25$.
 The transmitted bits are saved in a file.
-Then, the generated OFDM signals are inputted to our proposed prototype, i.e., digitally-coded space-time leaky wave antenna, via a software-defined radio (SDR) and subsequently gets transmitted over the air.
+Then, the generated OFDM signals are inputted to our proposed prototype, i.e., digitally-coded space-time leaky wave antenna, via a SDR and subsequently gets transmitted over the air.
 At the reception side, a horn antenna is used to received the time-modulated OFDM signals.
 Another SDR is used to process the received signal via the GNU radio interface and save the decoded bits in a new file.
 By comparing the two saved files the BER is calculated for the over the air communication.
-A schematic of the BER measurement is provided in Supplementary Note $5$.
+A schematic of the BER measurement is provided in Section S$5$ of the Supporting Information.